q-0q/website/public/markdown/psn.md

 ### Inputs

-PSN is a 5-button game.
+*PSN* is a 5-button game.
 The buttons are `Light`, `Medium`, `Heavy`, `Special`, and `Grab`.
 The same button can be used for multiple actions depending on directional input; for example, for most characters, `Heavy` with no directional input is a high-damage finisher, while `Down` + `Heavy` is a combo-starting launcher.

 Most games in the 2D Fighting genre implement [motion inputs](https://glossary.infil.net/?t=Motion%20Input).
 Motion inputs raise the execution barrier of certain player actions, which affects the feel of the gameplay and its percieved difficulty.
 Motion inputs also allows for more actions without needing to have lots of buttons, as the same buttons can be reused with different motions to create more inputs.

-With PSN, directional inputs are used (such as `Down` + `Heavy` or `Back` + `Special`) but I have opted to not implement motion inputs.
-PSN's characters are simple enough in their amount of options and mechanics to not need the increased amount of options that motion inputs provide.
+With *PSN*, directional inputs are used (such as `Down` + `Heavy` or `Back` + `Special`) but I have opted to not implement motion inputs. *PSN*'s characters are simple enough in their amount of options and mechanics to not need the increased amount of options that motion inputs provide.
 Implementing motion controls is also a surprisingly involved task.
 You need to track a rolling log of directional input over some time horizon, and then validate that the direction history equates to some motion when an input is attempted.
 It's crucial that this input log is synced over the network to ensure deterministic behavior which can put a large strain on networking performance if not implemented carefully.
 Further, defining a "motion" is complicated.
 Guilty Gear -STRIVE- uses a [complex system of rules](https://www.dustloop.com/w/GGST/Esoterica#Motion_Input_Buffer) to precisely define these motions and control how strictly they need to be performed.

 ### The air